 B. Gardening Reduces Fears.

-It shows how life is inter-connected.
+It shows how life is interconnected.
 Some bugs are good, and some are not.
 Scary Praying Mantises are good and eat bad grasshoppers.
 Spiders are good and eat bad flies, mosquitoes, and other insects.
-Ladybugs are good and eat bad aphids.
+Ladybugs are good and eat destructive aphids.
 Worms are good and loosen the soil to hold more water.
 These observations of nature reduce fears.

-Of all of the hobbies, gardening might provide the best over-all health benefits.
+Of all the hobbies, gardening might provide the best overall health benefits.

 C. Try Growing Something.

-To start out, place three toothpicks around the center of an avocado seed, suspend it in a plastic cup filled with water, and locate it in a sunny exposure on the kitchen counter.
+To start, place three toothpicks around the center of the avocado seed, suspend it in a plastic cup filled with water, and locate it in a sunny exposure on the kitchen counter.
 Change the water every week or whenever it becomes cloudy.
 The webpage from HGTV provides many details on this process.
-You will be amazed with watching the plant grow and reach for the sun.
+Watching the plant grow and reach for the sun, you will be amazed.

 D. Connection in Healing Fears.

 Gardening is a great way to learn about nature.
 It teaches that insects create symbiotic relationships with plants.
 For example, spiders help protect plants from other harmful invaders.
-This helps reduce the effects of fear of spiders.
+This helps reduce the effects of the fear of spiders.